jameshodgson72/Credit-Card-Fraud/README.md

 # Credit Card Fraud Detection

 ## Motivation
-This project was completed as part of the General Assembly Data Science Immersive boot camp training course.
+This project was undertaken as part of the General Assembly Data Science Immersive boot camp training course.
+I worked on it solo during evenings over the final few weeks of the course.
 The topic of Credit Card Fraud Detection was selected because of a personal interest in fraud detection, particularly in the context of processing high-volume consumer transactions.

 ## Repository files
 This repository contains 4 notebooks:-